kubeshop/testkube/docs/docs/1-installing.md

   namespace: testkube
 ```

-2. In the Helm values.yaml file, link the ServiceAccount to the `testkube-api.minio.serviceAccountName` and to `testkube-api.jobServiceAccountName` then leave `minio.minioRootUser` and `minio.minioRootPassword` empty.
+2. In the Helm values.yaml file, link the ServiceAccount to the `testkube-api.minio.serviceAccountName` and to `testkube-api.jobServiceAccountName` then leave `minio.minioRootUser`, `minio.minioRootPassword` and `storage.port` empty and set `storage.endpoint` to `s3.amazonaws.com`.

 3. Install using Helm and the values file with the above modifications.